yatsu/hobby-kube-oidc-sso/README.md

 $ cd provisioning
 ```

-Before executing Terraform, disable `CNAME: *` from Cloudflare DNS settings because you will need a record for ACME to generate TLS cert.
+### 1-2.
+Disabling DNS Wildcard

+You have to disable the DNS wildcard (`CNAME *`) so that Cert Manager can add a record `_acme-challenge` to setup certs (See [Issuing an ACME certificate using DNS validation](https://docs.cert-manager.io/en/latest/tutorials/acme/dns-validation.html) for details).

-Edit `dns/cloudflare/main.tf`
+Edit `dns/cloudflare/main.tf`:

 ```diff
 @@ -37,15 +37,15 @@ resource "cloudflare_record" "domain" {